 Mr. MacArthur fails to understand he has accepted the authority of the Catholic Church every time he picks up his Bible.
-The Bible didn't just drop out of the sky, spiral bound, with an NKJV sticker on it.
 The Catholic Church chose which books to include in the Bible in the Synod of Hippo (393 AD) and confirmed it at Carthage (397 AD).
-He talks about the 66 chapters in Isaiah corresponding to the "66 books of the Bible" failing to understand it was Archbishop Stephen Langton, a 13th century Catholic, who gave us the Bible's chapter and verse numbers.
+Mr MacArthur talks about the 66 chapters in Isaiah corresponding to the "66 books of the Bible" failing to understand it was Archbishop Stephen Langton, a 13th century Catholic, who gave us the Bible's chapter and verse numbers.
 Here's a time line of the Bible and a time line of the Catholic Church.

 "only through hard study of the Bible can we come up with the proper interpretations."